Choosing a Cruise:

-It doesn't do much good to spend only 4 to 5 hours at a destination unless you want to shop or have a special interest already picked out, such as golf or diving.
+It doesn't do much good to spend only 4 to 5 hours at a destination unless you want to shop or have a half-day interest such as golf or diving.

 How many hours is a ship actually in port?
 Subtract 90-120 minutes from that time.
 It may take as much as an hour to disembark, especially if everyone has to be tendered in.
 And you want to be back aboard at least 30 minutes before the scheduled departure.

 What time does your ship arrive?
 A 7 a.m. arrival does you no good if you intend to shop.
 Almost nothing opens before 9 a.m.
 A 2 p.m. arrival doesn't leave much beach or touring time.
 The brightest sun is often gone shortly after 6 p.m.

 are you in port?
 On Sundays, many port cities are dead and most

 stores are closed.
 When there were fewer cruise ships in the Caribbean, stores often would stay